StoneOrbits/VortexEngine/docs/the_chromalink.md

 layout: default
 title: The Chromalink
 nav_order: 3
-parent: Chromadeck Guide
+parent: The Chromadeck
 ---

-# Chromalink Guide
+# The Chromalink

 The Chromalink is a special accessory for the Chromadeck that unlocks more features of the Duo LED chip.
 Normally Duos cannot be programmed from a PC, but the Chromalink makes that possible.